AmingAndrei/violence.website/content/factions/pale/ultraviolet/drive_starters.md

 - Regenerator (Red):
     - Partially activates the Drive without transformation.
     - Instantly heals major injuries by accelerating cellular repair.
-    - Utilizes more blood than the Activator; not suitable for sustained use.
+    - Utilises more blood than the Activator; not suitable for sustained use.

 - `Deactivator (Green):`<br>
     `- Forcefully halts the Drive process.`